-A possible explanation for the larger number of genetic matches for Jonathan Tversky and Rabbi Yitzchak David Twersky is a back-mutation of the Y-GATA-H4 STR marker allele value from 13 to 12 that occurred twice separately in the Twersky line (Table 3).
-An allele value of 13 for this marker represents a mutation that is distinctive of the Twersky lineage; an allele value of 12 represents a R1b-V88 modal ancestral value.,
+A possible explanation for the larger number of genetic matches for Jonathan Tversky and Rabbi Yitzchak David Twersky is a back-mutation of the Y-GATA-H4 STR marker allele value from 13 to 12 that occurred twice separately in the Twersky line (see Table 2 in full article).
+An allele value of 13 for this marker represents a mutation that is distinctive of the Twersky lineage; an allele value of 12 represents a R1b-V88 modal ancestral value.

 Time-to-Most Recent Common Ancestor (TMRCA) Predictions

 In this Y-DNA study of the Twersky Chassidic dynasty, as in our previous studies of rabbinical lineages, the common ancestor of all pedigreed descendants is known, and therefore, each descendant’s generation or place in the lineage does not need to be estimated.
 However, conducting Y-DNA testing of pedigreed descendants with well-documented paper trails provides the opportunity to evaluate and assess the accuracy of current predictive models for estimating the time-to-most recent common ancestor (TMRCA).